Design, Digested 16: Dark patterns in user interfaces

-Recently, I read a couple of compelling blog post about dark patterns in user interfaces copy that I want to share with you.
-They’re an essential read to understand what they are, how they’re used to deceive people and how to recognise them.
+Recently, I read a couple of compelling blog post about dark patterns in user interfaces copy.
+An essential read to understand what they are, how they’re used to deceive people and how to recognise them.

 - A designer, so that you’re aware of the many practises and how you can push back if your company uses them.